 According the international cryptography security assessment and the CA/Browser Forum's Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates v.1.2.1 regulations, certificate authorities will no longer use the SHA-1 Hash Function Algorithm to issue any new subscriber certificates or subordinate CA certificates starting from January 1, 2016.
-CAs can still use the SHA-1 Hash Function Algorithm to issue OCSP responser certificates until January 1, 2017.
+CAs can still use the SHA-1 Hash Function Algorithm to issue the certificate for verifying OCSP response (using SHA-1 Hash Function Algorithm to issue OSCP responder certificates) until January 1, 2017.
 CAs can continue to use currently existing SHA-1 root CA certificates or cross certificates.
 SHA-2 SSL certificates shall not be issued with the corresponding signature private keys of the SHA-1 subordinate CA certificate.
-Starting from January 16, 2015, CAs should not use SHA-1 Hash Function Algorithm to issue SSL or code signing certificates with a certificate expiry date later than January 1, 2017 because the application software providers are in the process of disapproving and / or removing the SHA-1 Hash Function Algorithm from software.
-The risk of continued use of SHA-1 certificates negotiated between the CA and subscribers shall be borne separately.
+Starting from January 16, 2015, CAs should not use SHA-1 Hash Function Algorithm to issue SSL or code signing certificates with a certificate expiry date later than January 1, 2017.